 - Productivity tools

-- And to end our list, time management tips
+- And to end the list, time management tips

 There are a lot of great ways that you can boost your productivity efforts.
 Put on some music, start concentrating, and work through a few of the resources above.